jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 ### Physical fitness and the ideal male body type

-There’s a lot of lies and misinformation about what the ideal male body looks like.
+There are a lot of lies and misinformation about what the ideal male body looks like.
 I’m sure you remember the “dad bod” craze of 2015.
 Women frequently tell their male partners that they don’t care about muscles.

 They’re lying.